greenhamsam/fresh-jekyll/_posts/2017-06-17-tools-to-help-you-manage-your-money.md

 ## Other useful money apps
 - [Splitwise](https://www.splitwise.com/): an app to help you keep track of money that your friends and family owe you.
 Very useful if you're sharing expenses amongst a whole group of friends, like on a holiday.
 - [Price Check](https://www.pricecheck.co.za/): before you buy something, quickly check whether there's another store that's selling it for cheaper.
 The app has a barcode scanner so you can search for stuff really easily when you're in the shop.
-- [Luno](https://www.luno.com/): the easiest place to buy and sell Bitcoin and Ethereum in South Africa, if you're into that.
+- [Luno](https://www.luno.com/): the easiest place to buy and sell Bitcoin and Ether in South Africa, if you're into that.
 - [Shyft](https://getshyft.co.za/): an app that lets you buy, store and send foreign currency more simply.
 - [M4Jam](https://www.m4jam.com/earn-money/): a microjobbing app that helps you find quick ways to earn small amounts of cash.
 - [TaxTim](https://www.taxtim.com/za/): makes doing your tax return a little bit simpler.